LasseD/BrickCounting/README.md

-# BrickCounting
-Count all combinations of six 2x4 LEGO bricks
+# All Combinations of Six 2x4 LEGO Bricks

 Project page at http://c-mt.dk/counting